 Further details were provided to local and national Mexican media by Baja California state prosecutor Iván Ricardo Carpio on March 8.
 Carpio said Cristián Adán, a member of a local criminal gang in Tijuana, had paid the other two suspects 40,000 pesos (US$2,000) to carry out the killing.

 According to the prosecutor, “El Cabo 16” is the leader of a criminal gang that operates in Tijuana, specifically in the Sánchez Taboada neighborhood where Martínez lived, and had erroneously identified Martínez as a contributor to several news stories that detailed operations of his gang.
 The prosecutor did not provide additional information about which stories he referred to, or the news outlet in which the stories had appeared.

 Adela Navarro, the editor of Zeta Tijuana, told CPJ on April 26 that Martínez was working for the magazine at the time of his death, adding that she had been in continuous contact with the Baja California state authorities about the investigation.
 According to Navarro, the authorities’ version about the motive appears to be credible, but that she is still waiting for more details.

-Carpio did not provide further details about López Jiménez’s role in Martínez’s murder, or his relationship was with the other suspects, citing the ongoing investigation.
+Carpio did not provide further details about López Jiménez’s alleged role in Martínez’s murder, or his relationship with the other suspects, citing the ongoing investigation.